yamcs/yamcs/docs/server-manual/security/authmodules/ldap.rst

 groupMappings (list of maps)
     Manage mappings from LDAP groups to Yamcs roles.
 LDAP groups are established by looking at the ``memberOf`` attribute of the user entry.

+requiredIfKerberos (boolean)
+    If ``true`` this module performs an LDAP lookup on users that were identified by :doc:`kerberos` or :doc:`spnego`.
+If the lookup fails, the login process is aborted.

 Attributes sub-configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 name (string)
     The name of the account name attribute.
 This is used to search a DN within the ``userBase`` as well as to map to the Yamcs account name.
+For Active Directory this should usually be set to ``sAMAccountName``.

     Default: ``uid``.

 email (string or string[])
     The name of the email attribute.
 If multiples are defined, they are tried in order.
 Default: ``[mail, email, userPrincipalName]``.